IAmBaut/ImgboardTools/README.md

 1. Installing Python: Python is the programming language this program was written in.
 You can download it from [their official website](https://www.python.org/downloads/).
 Just download a version of Python 3.
 In the installation process there will be a checkbox named "add Python to Windows PATH". **Make sure you check that.**

 2. Installing pip: Pip is a program allowing for easier installation of Python dependencies.
-If your version of Python is older than 3.4 you already have it.
+If your version of Python is more up to date than 3.4 (meaning any version numbers that are higher) you already have it.

 3. Installing Pillow: Pillow is an image modification library used in this code.
 Installing it is easy.
 First you open a command prompt (To do so, press `windows key + r` and enter cmd in the window.
 Alternatively you can search for "cmd" in your windows search when you just press the windows key once).
 A black window should appear.
 This is the command prompt.
 Type `pip install pillow` in this window and press enter.
 A bunch of text should appear and Pillow should install.